joesturge/joesturge.github.io/content/post/03-corepack/index.md

 Corepack is the package manager for your package manager.
 If you cannot decide between npm, yarn or pnpm then this might be for you.

-Corepack is bundled with Node (19+); it adds metadata to your package.json file to tell CI and engineers which package manager you should be using.
+Corepack is bundled with Node (19+).
+It adds metadata to your package.json file to tell CI and engineers which package manager you should be using.

 # Prerequisites
 It is recommended, although not mandatory, (your mileage may vary) that you uninstall pnpm and yarn before proceeding.